Ganges, Hérault

 Ganges ([ɡɑ̃ʒ]; Languedocien: Gange) is a commune in the Hérault department in Occitanie in southern France.

 Location

 Ganges is situated at the confluence of the Hérault and Rieutord rivers.

 History

-The castle, of which only ruins remain, was the scene of a murder in the 17th century.
+The castle, of which only ruins remain, was the scene of a murder in the 17th century that was the subject of Gothic fiction by both the Marquis de Sade and Alexandre Dumas Père.
 The beautiful Dianne de Roussan was killed by her husband's brothers, who wanted her large fortune.
 They were caught and subsequently executed.

 Ganges became prosperous from the manufacture of fine silk stockings during the reign of Louis XIV.
 Natural silk was replaced by artificial, and later by nylon, and cottage industry gave way to factories; half a dozen or so still produce high quality stockings.

+As a predominantly Huguenot town, it was involved in the Camisard revolts of the late 17th and early 18thC and suffered from the anti-Protestant Dragonnades of the French monarchy.

-In August 1944, German forces unsuccessfully tried to force a way down the Hérault valley through Ganges; they were repelled by the defence of the Aigoual-Cévennes maquis.
+In August 1944, German forces retreating from Toulouse tried to force a way down the Hérault valley through Ganges towards Nimes; they were repelled on August 24th by the defence of the Aigoual-Cévennes maquis.

 Population

 Tourism

 The area around Ganges offers extensive activities, including kayaking, gliding and go-karting.

 The moped mobylette was created by a resident of Ganges and a plaque near the old town commemorates this fact.